Stape

 For events such as PageView, where you do not have any user parameters, the match score will be around 4.
 Everything that you will be able to send is _fbp, _fbc, IP Address, and User-Agent.

-How to increase Facebook event match quality scoreCopy link to this section
+How to increase Facebook event match quality score?

 If you decided to set up Facebook Conversion API through the Google Tag Manager, we recommend using a custom subdomain for the tagging server URL.
 This way, you can move from the 3rd party to the 1st party cookie.
 It will also help to increase tracking accuracy and set _fbp and _fbc correctly.